liamg2810/laura-network-topologies/README.md

 ## Network Topologies

--   **Bus Topology**: A single central cable to which all network devices are connected.
+-   **Ring Topology**: Each device is connected to two other devices, forming a ring.
 -   **Star Topology**: All devices are connected to a central hub.
--   **Ring Topology**: Each device is connected to two other devices, forming a ring.
 -   **Mesh Topology**: Devices are interconnected, with multiple paths between them.
+-   **Bus Topology**: A single central cable to which all network devices are connected.
 -   **Hybrid Topology**: Mixture of two or more topologies.
+-   **Tree Topology**: Each device is connected to a parent node.
 -   **VLAN Topology**: Different networks are connected by a virtual LAN.

 ## Installation